-LOCATIONS/FACILITIES ORLANDO MAIN CAMPUS
+ORLANDO MAIN CAMPUS

 The main campus of Southern Technical College is in Orlando, Florida.
-The facility, includes approximately 28,000 square feet of classroom, laboratory, and administrative offices.
-It contains computer and medical laboratories, classrooms and administrative offices.
-Computer labs include personal computers, servers, and printers arranged on a local area network.
+The facility includes approximately 28,000 square feet of classroom, laboratory, and administrative offices.
+Computer labs include personal computers and printers arranged on a local area network.
 The medical labs provide settings where students can learn direct patient care techniques.
-The average student to faculty ratio for didactic courses 24:1.
-The average student to faculty ratio for clinical courses is 12:1.
+The average student to faculty ratio for didactic courses is 24:1.
+The average student to faculty ratio for lab courses is 18:1.
 The facility also includes a Learning Resource Center containing books and materials to aid students with their studies.
 STC Orlando is located at 1485 Florida Mall Avenue, Orlando, FL 32809.
 The phone number is (407) 438-6000.